techiesodiq/CSS-Project/README.md

 # CSS-Project
-This is an elementary CSS project
+This is an elementary CSS project by Sodiq